UTA-ACL2/Barkopedia/README.md

 ## Registration

-Top-performing solutions may be eligible for participanting in IJCAI 2025.
+Top-performing teams on the Leaderboard will be invited to present their solutions and receive a certificate at IJCAI 2025.

 **Registration is required to participate:**
 - Sign up: [Registration Form](https://forms.office.com/r/0ZmFjYnW2p)